Kinto/kinto/docs/tutorials/javascript.rst

 Kinto is particularly relevant for the Web, thus it is very probable that you'll want to interact with the server using JavaScript.

-This tutorial presents the basics, but you can look at :ref:`the applications examples <app-examples>`, most of them use JavaScript.
+This tutorial presents the basics, but you can also look at :ref:`the applications examples <app-examples>`, most of them use JavaScript.

-Offline and synchronization
+Offline and synchronisation
 ---------------------------

-We built :github:`kinto.js <Kinto/kinto.js>`, a JavaScript client dedicated to synchronizing remote records with a local database.
+We built :github:`kinto.js <Kinto/kinto.js>`, a JavaScript client dedicated to synchronising remote records with a local database.
+That's what we call *offline first*: the data is also available locally, and can be synced when a connection is available.

 The best way to start is :rtd:`to follow the dedicated tutorial <kintojs>` !

-Using an offline-first client is not mandatory, see the following section for a tutorial using «*vanilla JS*».
+Using an offline-first client is not mandatory, see the following section for a tutorial using raw requests to the server.

 Using the standard Fetch API